Explore a section of the Nakasendo trail and visit two charming towns along the way…

-Coming from Nagoya to Nakatsugawa, the 1,280 yen Express train takes 1hr 15mins or the 2,940 yen “Wide View Shinano” train takes 45mins and costs ¥2,500 if you book a non-reserved seat.
+Coming from Nagoya to Nakatsugawa, the Rapid train takes 1hr 15mins and costs ¥1,320 while the “Wide View Shinano” train takes 45mins and costs ¥2,500 if you book a non-reserved seat.
 You can then catch the bus to Magome, which takes about 25 minutes and costs just over ¥500.

-(Alternatively if you stay at the recommended lodgings below, continue on a local train to Nagiso, and Takimi House will pick you up from the station.)
+(Alternatively if you stay at the recommended lodgings in Tsumago, continue on a local train to Nagiso, and Takimi House will pick you up from the station.)

 For the return journey, there’s a 15min bus (or 45min walk) from Tsumago to Nagiso from which you can catch a local train to Nakatsugawa and then change to an express back to Nagoya.